Cuomo backs Grechen Shirley against Peter King

 "The only way we stop this president is by taking back the Congress," Cuomo said at the campaign offices of Grechen Shirley and State Sen. John Brooks, a Seaford Democrat running for re-election.
 "If you have this president and a Republican Congress and a Republican Senate, we will never stop them.
 They are just a freight train.
 We can slow them down, but we'll never stop them.
 And we have to stop them."

-In an interview with reporters after the rally, Cuomo again declined to criticize King, who he has worked closely with on superstorm Sandy recovery, health care for 9/11 first responders and efforts to modernize the Long Island Rail Road.
+In an interview with reporters after the rally, Cuomo again declined to criticize King, with whom he has worked closely on superstorm Sandy recovery, health care for 9/11 first responders and efforts to modernize the Long Island Rail Road.

 "This is more the situation he is in," Cuomo said of King.
 "He has a leadership that has sworn allegiance to the president that is anti-New York and I don't believe situationally he can change it."